whitneylosinski/Eat.Sleep.Data/README.md

 - <a href= "https://github.com/whitneylosinski/Eat.Sleep.Data/blob/main/PNGs/baseline_MLR_predicted_y.png">Preliminary MLR predicted "y"</a>

 This initial model produced an R-squared value 0.57, which is not high enough for predictive reliability.
-As such, we decided to also try a random forest regressor.
+We also ran test models using Ridge Regression, Lasso Regression and partial Least Squares Regression all of which ended up with similar results as the initial linear regression.
+As such, we decided to try a random forest regressor.
 Since our data set has a large number of input variables, the RF model should be able to better separate the predictors from the non-predictors.
 Some additional motivations for using a random forest regression model were as follows:

 * They can sometimes be less prone to overfitting
 *  Can be used to rank the importance of input variables in a natural way.